 It’s natural to care about what others think of us, but when we allow their opinions to control our thoughts and actions, we give away our power.
 We become prisoners of their expectations, and we lose sight of who we truly are and what we want out of life.
 The only way to break free from this cycle is to realize that nobody’s opinion of us matters but our own.
 We need to be at ease with ourselves, our lives, and our choices, and learn to sleep soundly at night knowing that we are living our lives on our own terms.

-Remember, if you put yourself out in the public eye in any capacity (that includes exiting your front door) people will judge you.
-That’s fine, we all do it with typically various unsubstantiated levels of prejudice.
-What you have to do is realize that all opinions and truths apart from your own don’t matter.
-Behave well, be as good as you can and you’ll still have people critiquing or presenting an angle on who you are and why you do what you do.
-That’s why opinions as they say are like arseholes (everybody’s got one).
+When we put ourselves out in the public eye in any capacity, people will judge us.
+That’s a fact of life.
+But we need to remember that all opinions and truths apart from our own don’t matter.
+We should strive to behave well and be the best versions of ourselves, but we’ll still have people critiquing or presenting an angle on who we are and why we do what we do.
+That’s why opinions, as they say, are like arseholes – everybody’s got one.

 The key is to be our own judge and not let the world and society affect us.
 We need to try some meditation or mindfulness, regulate our breathing, and objectively evaluate anything we’re worried about.
 We need to learn to filter out the noise and focus on what truly matters – our own goals, passions, and happiness.

 There will always be people who don’t care about us or who don’t agree with us.
 But the truth is, they don’t matter.
 We shouldn’t waste our time and energy trying to convince them or seeking their approval.
 We should focus on ourselves, surround ourselves with people who support and uplift us, and strive to live our lives to the fullest.